joabetc/copybook2json/README.md

 1. Access the `src` folder;
 2. Execute the command: `npm install`.

-After dependencies installtion, execute the bellow commands:
+After dependencies installation, execute the bellow commands:
 1. Put the COPYBOOK file (any extension) in the folder `src/input`;
 2. Inside `src` folde, execute: `npm start`;
 3. The generated .json file will be in the folder `src/output`.